fryefryefrye/Open-Source-RKS/README.md

 0.7v\*47Ohm = 32.9mA<br>
 Duration for 0.3ms <br> <br>
 Capacity of a CR2032 battery is 200 mAh.<br>
-In This example, data was transmit 3 tims in every second. <br> Estimated life days = (200/(32.9\*(0.0003/3600)))/3/3600/24 = 281 days <br>
+In This example, data was transmit 3 times in every second. <br> Estimated life days = (200/(32.9\*(0.0003/3600)))/3/3600/24 = 281 days <br>

 ## Hardware used in this project

-* Tag/Key/Transmiter
+* Tag/Key/Transmitter

 ### nRF24LE1 module
 Reference price € 4.00<br>